"Fill your paper with the breathings of your heart." William Wordsworth

 Off to college I went to train in design, embroidery, textiles and print.
 Through the passion of amazing teachers, I came to see the world in terms of design; layers of spring leaves, texture of tree bark, colour theory playing out in nature.
 I took up my camera and started exploring the world, turning images into design ideas.

 I started making hand-made cards, then framed pictures, wall-hangings and mini sculptures.
 But jewellery took the lead role when it came to making a marketable product and so I refined my techniques, discovered working with biscuit tins to use the colour and print in a new, imaginative way and developed a range of jewellery.
 I had a wee shop in Bodnant Gardens for three years but soon took off to trade shows to sell direct to other shops, galleries and boutiques.

-In the meantime, keep up with my daily musings and things that are inspiring me on Instagram.
+I still keep my designers eye trained while out and about here in North Wales.
+Keep up with my daily musings and things that are inspiring me on Instagram.